 In October 2021, the Society of Actuaries ("SOA") released an updated mortality improvement scale called MP-2021, which reflected one additional year of U.S. population mortality improvement data from the Social Security Administration ("SSA") and updated long-term improvement rates.
 The additional data shows a very small year-over-year increase in mortality.
 As new mortality tables and projection scales have been released by the SOA, OCC has reviewed the tables and adopted them as they were deemed the best estimate of anticipated future plan experience.
 The SOA released a 2022 mortality improvement update but did not publish a MP-2022 improvement scale.
-This change in mortality assumption did not have a material impact to the financial statements at December 31, 2023.
+There were no changes to the mortality assumption for the years ended December 31, 2024 and 2023.

-OCC's expected cash outlay for employer contributions for both plans in 2024 is \$2.2 million, and future expected cash outlays for benefit payments are as follows:
+OCC's expected cash outlay for employer contributions for both plans in 2025 is \$2.2 million, and future expected cash outlays for benefit payments are as follows: